 “Nobody is more persuasive than a good listener.”— Dale Carnegie

 Have you always wanted to be an influencer with a gift to persuade others?

-Your interest may be sparked by leaders who radiate charm and have the instinct to know how to get people on their side.
+Your interest may be sparked by leaders who radiate charm and know how to pique people’s interest with their message.
 They do this with finesse, which makes them appear natural.

-Trailblazers in history who demonstrate this quality with noble intentions include Gandhi and Martin Luther King Jr., but there are those who are driven by darker motives, like Hitler.
+Trailblazers in history who demonstrated this quality include Gandhi and Martin Luther King Jr., but there have been leaders that were driven by darker motives, like Hitler.
 Today, we see many influencers on virtual platforms like Instagram and YouTube, each with their own fan base.

 The ability to persuade people is, unquestionably, a trait that can take us straight to the top of any field.
-It’s a skill that’s instrumental in furthering our agenda and being firm in our opinions when we need to.
+It’s a skill that’s instrumental in furthering our agenda and having impact on others.

-To bypass resistance to our ideas, we have to become conscious of the thoughts of others by stepping into their shoes.
-We have to put them at ease by addressing their needs, concerns, and insecurities.
+To bypass their resistance to our ideas, we have to step into their shoes, and address their needs, concerns, and insecurities.
 By developing our social intelligence, we can become effective persuaders, who find that influencer ‘sweet spot’ – the right mix of assertiveness and compassion.

 Persuasion, however, should never be underhanded and sneaky.
 I don’t advocate deceptive practices that manipulate others to do things that aren’t in their best interest.
 You want to create win-win situations that benefit all parties.
-Even if the people around you are crafty in their ways, you can always find ethical means to achieve your outcomes with a clear conscience.
+Even if the people around you are crafty in their ways, you can always find ethical means to achieve your outcomes.